top of page

 Scale of project relative to land acreage

-Portions of the complex are to be built directly on a floodplain
+Portions of the complex built directly on floodplain

 Infrastructure modifications required